leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Rethinking the Role of Demonstrations: What Makes In-Context Learning Work? | 2022 · 1733회 인용
 - What learning algorithm is in-context learning?
 Investigations with linear models | 2022 · 628회 인용
 - Larger Language Models Do In-Context Learning Differently | 2023 · 418회 인용
-- Automatic Chain of Thought Prompting in Large Language Models | 2022 · 1343회 인용